Welcome to my Massive Skill breakdown post!

 (100+100+0+0+0)/5 = 40% effective camo. (or repairs or FF)

 BIA also boosts the effectiveness of all 3 of these skills.
 Camo and repairs are generally your first skill out of the box, but which one you run greatly depends on the tank and your playstyle.
-Perk AND requires ALL crewmen to have it at 100% before it's functional.
-Not compatible with the Female Sisterhood of Steel perk.
+This one is odd because it's a Perk AND requires ALL crewmen to have it at 100% before it's functional at all.
+Now compatible with the Female Sisterhood of Steel perk! yay!
+Girl commanders and Gunners for all! (also with the Sabaton special crew)

-BIA: always useful, but it's MORE effective if it gets trained as a 2nd or 3rd skill due to the way it works. (+5% to general crew skills (repairs FF camo) and to major qualifications ) (but not to, say Recon or Snapshot)
+BIA: always useful, but it's MORE effective if it gets trained as a 2nd or 3rd skill due to the way it works. (+5% to general crew skills (repairs FF camo) and to major qualifications, but not to, say Recon or Snapshot) Requires ALL crew members to have it.
+It's a perk so its 100% effective only (also a good reason to train it 2nd or 3rd)

-6th: #1 best skill ever. running a tank without it voluntarily is just seeking to give away health to baddies.
+6th: #1 best skill ever. running a tank without it is voluntarily just trying to give away health to baddies.

 Recon: +2% VR and a good skill.
 If you can put Sit Aware(3% VR) on your Cdr do that first.
 Seeing them before they see you = good.